Hoshimachi Suisei: Independent VTuber (2018–2019)

+Hololive (since 2019)

 On 19 May 2019, Hoshimachi joined Hololive Productions via INoNaKa Music (イノナカミュージック), its newly created music label, with VTuber AZKi.
 She announced on Twitter on 28 November 2019 that she would be transferring to the all-female Hololive agency.
 Cover Corp., Hololive's parent company, also officially announced the transfer on 29 November, to be carried out on 1 December.
 Hoshimachi also received a new Live2D model built by Live2D animator rariemonn based on an updated character design by Teshima Nari.

 In October 2019, Hoshimachi started live streaming on bilibili.
 After her 3D model's debut concert on 1 March 2020, her popularity on the site grew tremendously.
 This stream garnered over tens of thousands of live viewers on bilibili.
 On 17 March 2020, her number of jiànzhǎng (舰长, or "captains", viewers who donate over 198 renminbi to a particular streamer every month), surpassed 1,000, over 700 of whom joined during the aforementioned concert.
 She was the fourth streamer and first VTuber on the platform to reach that milestone.

 Hoshimachi performed in the "Hololive 1st fes.
 Nonstop Story" concert at the Toyosu PIT on 24 January 2020 with every member of Hololive at that time.
 She reached the 100,000 subscriber milestone on YouTube on 31 January 2020.
 On 1 March 2020, Hoshimachi debuted her 3D model, created by Yatsurugi.
 This stream was watched by 55,000 live viewers and its associated Twitter hashtag was at one point the top trending hashtag in the world.

 On 22 March 2020, Hoshimachi released her first single under Cover Corp., "Next Color Planet", which ranked 5th in the Oricon daily digital single ranking on the day of its release.

 On 13 April 2021, Hoshimachi released her next digital single "Ghost", which ranked 1st on Oricon daily digital single ranking, also reaching 1st on other digital single charts such as iTunes Japan, Amazon Music Japan, and Mora.
 "Ghost" also became the first VTuber-produced song to remain in Oricon's daily single ranking for two days in a row, reaching No. 4 on 15 April, as well as the first VTuber-produced song to chart in Oricon's weekly single ranking, reaching No. 11.
 The song also charted on Billboard Japan's weekly ranking of downloadable songs, reaching No. 5 for the week of 12 to 18 April.

 On 26 June 2021, Hoshimachi's YouTube channel reached 1 million subscribers.

 In the summer of 2021, Hoshimachi announced a series of three back-to-back monthly digital extended play releases, starting with "Bluerose / Comet" on 25 June.
-On 8 July, she released "Kakero / Tenkyū, Suisei wa Yoru o Mataide" (駆けろ / 天球、彗星は夜を跨いで) On 21 August, she released "Jibun Katte Dazzling / Bye Bye Rainy" (自分勝手Dazzling / バイバイレイニー), featuring a song which she had previously uploaded on 16 August as part of a collaboration with Chunithm.
+On 8 July, she released "Kakero / Tenkyū, Suisei wa Yoru o Mataide" (駆けろ / 天球、彗星は夜を跨いで) On 21 August, she released "Jibun Katte Dazzling / Bye Bye Rainy" (自分勝手Dazzling / バイバイレイニー), featuring a song which she had previously uploaded on 16 August as part of a collaboration with the rhythm game Chunithm.